Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/laura-burk/volleyball-project/project-description-volleyball.md

 ## Visualization Priorities

-### Static part (very important)
+### very important

--   bar chart with x-axis and y-axis as displayed above
+-   circular bar chart with 5 categories
--   bar colored according to the constructor the driver worked for in the corresponding year and add a legend at the right to display which color corresponds to which constructor

-### Interactive part (nice-to-have)

--   tooltip (when hovering over the bar, show the name and the nationality of the driver)
--   bar segmented by year (does not have to be visible, only important for the tooltip, add the year and the count of the races won in this year to the tooltip)
+-   3 bars per category
+-   labels for bars
+-   some kind of colour

-### Extra nice-to-have
+### very nice

--   formula one font type
+-   all bars per category
+-   different shades of the team colours for different categories

+### extra super duper nice

+-   team logo in the middle of the circular bar plot
+-   Visualization Task 2

 [1] Positions: outside hitter, middle blocker, opposite hitter, setter, libero